Just like a human body operates with different body parts, a car has its distinctive parts that, when brought together, complete a car.

 #30.
 Windshield Washer Motor.

-The windshield washer pump (motor) is located at the bottom of the windshield washer fluid tank.
-In most cars, the windshield washer tank is located behind the front bumper, in front of one of the front wheels; see the illustration.
+The windshield washing pump (motor) is found at the bottom of the tank where the windshield washer fluid is stored.
+In many cars, the windshield washer tank is behind the front bumper in front of a front wheel; refer to the illustration.

 #31.
 Wiper.